MaterializeInc/datagen/README.md

 #### Producing to Postgres

 You can also produce the data to a Postgres database.
-To do this, you need to specify the `-f sql` option and provide Postgres connection information in the `.env` file.
+To do this, you need to specify the `-f postgres` option and provide Postgres connection information in the `.env` file.
 Here is an example `.env` file:

 ```
 # Postgres